mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 !!! note
     Without `horizontalAlignment` the stars might not line up perfectly (the repeat will start from the center).

 When a game has no rating defined, `game.rating` is 0.0.
-Showing five empty stars for an oterwise good game might be a bit misleading, so I'll make the rating bar only appear when the `rating` is over 0%:
+Showing five empty stars for an otherwise good game might be a bit misleading, so I'll make the rating bar only appear when the `rating` is over 0%:

 ```qml hl_lines="4"
 Item {